ryan-mcclue/musings/resilience.md

 Pragmas and binary searching codebase to check where compiler optimises routine wrong

-signed comparison specifics and code flow in assembly
+signed comparison/branching/add/sub specifics and code flow jumps in assembly

 copy-pasta from UDP socket attempting to access like a TCP. doesn't fail, just hangs on read()